← Back to ArticlesCommunity

 • Potential ongoing activity.
 A museum visit is one-off entertainment.
 A boxing trial might lead to an ongoing activity your child loves.
 The free session is an investment in discovering something that could last years.

 • Works regardless of weather.
-Rain, wind, cold - doesn't matter.
+Rain, wind, cold - does not matter.
 The gym is indoors, heated, and ready.
 No weather-checking, no sudden cancellations.

 • Genuinely local.
-We're not in central London requiring expensive tube journeys.
-We're in South East London, accessible to local families without the hassle of cross-city travel.
+We are not in central London requiring expensive tube journeys.
+We are in South East London, accessible to local families without the hassle of cross-city travel.

 Combining Free Activities